The Emotional Effects of Movies

 Peter Cawdron

-Last week, I was driving through the countryside, enjoying the wildflowers, when movie scenes came to mind.
+Last week, I drove through the countryside, enjoying the wildflowers, when scenes from various movies came to mind, which caused me anxiety.

-Thinking deeply, I realized that these were not just random images but a mix of sad, violent, and upsetting scenes.
-They left a deeper impact on me than I had initially realized.
+I realized that these were not just random images but a mix of sad, violent, and upsetting scenes.
+They left a more profound impact on me than I had initially realized.

 Killers, psychopaths, cheaters, dysfunction, tarantulas...

-Some days, these memories stay tucked away like files in a filing cabinet and don't bother me.
-But when life gets stressful, the subconscious mind goes to work pulling files, triggering a subtle running anxiety.
+Some days, these movie memories stay tucked away like files in a filing cabinet and don't bother me.
+But when life gets stressful, the subconscious mind goes to work, pulling files that trigger subtle, running anxiety.

 The National Institutes of Health says, 'Viewing violence in the media affected the functions of the orbitofrontal cortex, including decision-making.
 This means that exposure to media violence decreases the activity of the orbitofrontal cortex, and as a result, decision-making is weakened.'

 My journey of self-discovery also led me to explore the field of Neurocinematics.
-This fascinating area of study examines how movies affect the human psyche, shedding light on why certain scenes or images from films can linger in our minds long after the credits roll.
+This fascinating area of study examines how movies affect the human psyche, shedding light on why certain scenes or images can linger in our minds.

 Here's what Mirage News says about how films influence the brain.